zvada/technology/docs/policy/software-support.md

     2. Software Support (Triage)
     3. The Software team member who will handle the ticket

+    Inasmuch as possible, you should strive to handle the easier tickets and not pass them off to other people.
+For reference, see our [troubleshooting documents](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/#Software_Guides_Troubleshooting).

 ## Handling tickets

 -   We need to take good care of our users.
 We are in a small community.
 Please be friendly and patient even when the user is frustrated or lacking in knowledge.